wassim31/shared_memory/README.md

 # shared_memory
-This project demonstrates Inter-Process Communication (IPC) using POSIX shared memory (shm_open) and fork() in C. A child process generates the Collatz sequence for a given number and writes it to shared memory.
+This project demonstrates Inter-Process Communication (IPC) using POSIX shared memory.
+A child process generates the Collatz sequence for a given number and writes it to shared memory.
 The parent process reads and prints the sequence.